Stanley Corrsin: Principal works

 Corrsin worked in both experimental and theoretical fluid dynamics.
 He made a number of fundamental contributions to the study of turbulence, enhancing the understanding of turbulent mixing and the interfaces between turbulent and nonturbulent fluid.
 In later years, Corrsin developed an interest in various medical and biological problems, including human locomotion, blood flow in the human body, arterial flutter, and the aerodynamics of the albatross and of formation flying in bird flocks.
 During his 40 years career, Corrsin had published about a hundred research articles and supervised 25 Ph.D. students.

 Awards and honors

 Corrsin was a recipient of 1983 Fluid Dynamics Prize of The American Physical Society.
 The citation reads: "In recognition of his contributions to the understanding of turbulent transport, through ingenious experiment and physical insight; his unique experimental approach and critical view of fluid mechanics have touched a legion of students and associates."

 In 1986, just before his death, the Engineering Mechanics divisions of the American Society of Civil Engineers awarded him the Theodore von Kármán Medal for his contributions to the study of turbulence.
-Corrsin was a Member of American Academy of Engineering.
+In addition, in 2011, in order "to recognize and encourage a particularly influential contribution to fundamental fluid dynamics", the American Physical Society established the Stanley Corrsin Award.
+Corrsin was a Member of National Academy of Engineering.

 In memory of Professor Stanley Corrsin, the Department of Chemical and Biomolecular Engineering at Johns Hopkins has established the "Stanley Corrsin Lecture in Fluid Mechanics".